Lusito/CoverflowAltTab/README.md

 --------------

 Gnome-Shell users can use gnome-shell-extension-prefs tool to set some customization preferences.
 To do so, go to [extensions.gnome.org](https://extensions.gnome.org/local/) or launch `gnome-shell-extension-prefs` from a terminal.

+Make sure you restart Gnome-Shell to apply your changes!